cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/_index.md

 Cloudflare plans to migrate your existing Page Rules during 2025.
 However, it is strongly recommended that you understand the correspondence between the different Page Rules settings and new Rules features ahead of the migration, and learn how you can implement the new types of rules in your Cloudflare account.

-This migration guide will be updated in the following months with more information on the migration process that will occur during 2025.
+This migration guide will be updated in the following months with additional information about the Page Rules migration.
 Cloudflare users will receive email updates about the migration of the Page Rules configured on their Cloudflare account before the migration occurs.

 ### Settings that will not be migrated